 Above: Entertainment room: the swimming pool can be seen on either side of the cinema screen, a lovely way to bring light and a different dimension into the room.

 Above: Entertainment room: this view looks towards the golf simulator.
 There are two VIP seating areas opposite the bar which would rival the coolest nightclubs in Marbella.

 Above: Entertainment room: The view from the golf simulator across the entire entertainment space to the wall of greenery beyond.

 Above: The cinema seating area.

-All in all this is what it’s all about, and the Concept Villa is all about attention to detail, practicality, pure comfort and visual aesthetics, using the most advanced know-how and technology to build a house that quite simply looks magnificent, is magnificent and feels magnificent.
+All in all this is what it’s all about, and Villa Alcuzcuz is all about attention to detail, practicality, pure comfort and visual aesthetics, using the most advanced know-how and technology to build a house that quite simply looks magnificent, is magnificent and feels magnificent.

-For further information on this project please contact UDesign by calling (+34) 952 794 117 or emailing email@example.com.
+For further information on this project, or to book a viewing, please contact UDesign by calling (+34) 952 794 117 or emailing: email@example.com.

 Click on the image to read online.